-For more information or advice please contact the Director of Music, Mrs Katie Staggs (kels@yarmschool.org)
+For further information or advice please contact the Acting Head of Music, Mr Rob Williams (rew@yarmschool.org).

 PHYSICAL EDUCATION (AQA)

 If you love playing sport, and are interested in theoretical aspects of participation and performance, then studying PE at GCSE and beyond could be a good decision for you.
 You will learn about how the body systems work, how to train to improve performance, how we learn skills and the psychological theories that underpin performance.
 You will also examine the social and cultural influences on sport in the UK.